jacobhrussell/aws-lambda-java-spring-boot-sqlite/README.md

-# AWS Lambda Function + Spring Boot + SQLite
+# AWS Lambda Function + Spring Boot + DSQL

 ## Description

-This repository is a reference implementation for a Spring Boot AWS Lambda Function using SQLite.
+This repository is a reference implementation for a Spring Boot AWS Lambda Function using Aurora DSQL.

 ## Running